 |100/1||Galatasaray are 100/1 to win the Champions League with William Hill|

-The Cote d'Ivoire international initially joined Chinese side Shanghai Shenhua after leaving Stamford Bridge, but he quickly returned to Europe with Gala following a dispute over wages.
-He has underlined his happiness at the Turkish club, which will face Real Madrid in the next Champions League round.
+The Cote d'Ivoire international initially joined Chinese side Shanghai Shenhua after leaving Stamford Bridge, but quickly returned to Europe with Gala following a dispute over wages.

 Netherlands star Wesley Sneijder arrived at Galatasaray just days before Drogba, but the Ivorian insists the pair are still some way from their best.

-"Our transfers got an amazing reception," Drogba said.
+"Our transfers got an amazing reception," he added.
 "We are trying to live up to what is expected from us.